ccc-certifier-framework/certifier-framework-for-confidential-computing/acl_lib/instructions.md

 rpc_delete_resource
 rpc_add_principal

 Check test_acl.cc for examples.
-To run the test you should have a directory ./tmp with two files: file_1 and file_2.
+To run the test you should have two test directories ./test_data and ./test_data with two files: file_1 and file_2.

-There are some duplicated certifier definitions in acl_lib.proto and there are duplicated support functions in acl_support.cc.

-You should make a directory for test data to run tests, in CERTIFIER_PROTOTYPE/acl_lib/test_data: mkdir test_data which shoulkd contain the files file_1 and file_2
-To rest with the standalone_app, first generate certifier keys: export CERT_UTILS=../../utilities
+To build the google test in .: make clean -f standalone_acl_lib_test.mak make -f standalone_acl_lib_test.mak
+  ./test_acl.exe [--print_all=true]

+To build the acl_lib library (after the certifier library has been build): make clean -f acl_lib.mak make -f acl_lib.mak
+You must also either copy certifier.proto (from $CERTIFIER_PROTOTYPE/certifier_service/certprotos) into acl_lib OR create a symbolic link to it.

+To build the standalone demonstration app: make clean -f standalone_app.mak make -f standalone_app.mak

+To run the standalone app, you must prepare needed test files in the test_data directory as follows:

+Step 1
+  First, create a policy key and cert (just as in the sample apps) by running the following command in ./test_data: export CERT_UTILS= CERTIFIER_PROTOTYPE/utilities
   $CERT_UTILS/cert_utility.exe --operation=generate-policy-key  \
                    --policy_key_output_file=policy_key_file.bin \
                    --policy_cert_output_file=policy_cert_file.bin

 cd ..
+The standalone app uses simulated certifier keys.
+You could make minor modifications in it to run in a certifier supported enclave.
+Step 2:
   Make additional channel keys (auth keys and certs for channel):
     ./standalone_app.exe --operation=make_additional_channel_keys
   Make the identity keys, files and access policy:
     ./standalone_app.exe --operation=make_access_keys_and_files
   After all the required files are constucted, you can check all the input:
     ./standalone_app.exe --operation=test_constructed_keys_and_files
+Step 3:
   Now you can start the channel:
   In one window, start the server:
     ./standalone_app.exe --operation=run_as_server
   In another window, start the client:
     ./standalone_app.exe --operation=run_as_client